Mishalzeera/the-money-manager/README.md

 after the fact.
 Which the author had been working with all along.

 The figure can also be updated in the settings panel.

+### Fix Overheads Issue

+An issue with changing the monthly overheads raised its head - the "amount left to be paid" part of the overheads section was not dynamically updating with the new overhead.
+After some guessing and thinking, a simple solution was reached.

+### Start Python Documentation

+The author will try and take documentation very seriously for this project.
+The goal is that a person who does not have any understanding of Python would be able to read the code and follow along with what is taking place.
+While the author has been writing documentation from the start, it has been sporadic.
+The author has also found it a good way to expose bugs and issues with the app.